ashwinsingh7/Donor-Targeting/README.md

 ## Project Goal

-The objective is to develop a predictive model that helps the non-profit **identify high-potential donors**.
-Instead of sending outreach messages to everyone, the organization can **focus resources on a smaller subset** of donors, improving efficiency while maintaining donation levels.
+The objective is to develop a predictive model that helps the non-profit organisation **identify high-potential donors**.
+Instead of sending outreach messages to everyone, the organisation can **focus resources on a smaller subset** of donors, thereby significantly reducing donor costs while retaining a majority of donations.

 The project follows a structured approach:
-1. **Data Analysis and Preprocessing**
+- **Data Analysis and Preprocessing**
-2. **Feature Selection and Model Training**
+- **Feature Selection and Model Training**
-3. **Model Evaluation using Performance Metrics**
+- **Model Evaluation using Performance Metrics**
-4. **Business Impact Assessment**
+- **Business Impact Assessment**
+- **Model Interpretation and Explaining Coefficients**

 <img width="300" alt="Screenshot 2025-03-27 at 1 53 16 PM" src="https://github.com/user-attachments/assets/9c246654-df52-41e1-b9f3-24c9be5abf35" />